-Increasing obesity among Americans tracks increased incidence of chronic diseases such as type II diabetes.
-One NHAES research Hatch Multistate project will explore the influence of nutrition, institutional policies and environment on weight gain and healthy behavior among young adults.
-A new NHAES Hatch project, collaborative with UNHCE, investigates the impact of Supplemental Nutritional Assistance Program (SNAP) and SNAP education (SNAP-Ed) on the large NH Bhutanese refugee population.
-The pilot study will evaluate the impact of SNAP-Ed on dietary choices, safe food handling, insulin resistance and composition of the gut microbiome.
+Growing obesity among Americans tracks increased incidence of chronic diseases such as type II diabetes.
+NHAES research includes: 1) Exploring the influence of nutrition, institutional policies, and environment on weight gain and healthy behavior among young adults, as part of a multistate project.
+2) Investigating the impact of Supplemental Nutritional Assistance Program (SNAP) and SNAP Education (SNAP-Ed) on the large NH Bhutanese refugee population in collaboration with UNHCE.
+The pilot study will evaluate the impact of SNAP-Ed on dietary choices, safe food handling, insulin resistance, and composition of the gut microbiome.
 The latter will help test the hypothesis that changes in gut microbiome composition are associated with increased risk for insulin resistance.